peteasa/parallella-yoctobuild/README.md

 To start the yocto build in the build folder type bitbake hdmi-image

+If you want an SDK then in the same build folder type bitbake -c populate_sdk hdmi-image

-Other images to build can be found in meta-project/recipes/images
+Other images to build can be found in meta-parallella/recipes-epiphany/images

-The result will be a complete build for the parallella board built on the build machine.
+The result will be a complete build for the parallella board built on the build machine. parallella-yoctobuild/build_parallella/tmp/deploy/images/parallella-hdmi

+Plus for free a complete distribution folder that you publish from a web server to update specific packages on the target - just like you use when you run sudo apt-get install on your Linux build machine. parallella-yoctobuild/build_parallella/tmp/deploy/rpm

+The SDK is found at
+   parallella-yoctobuild/build_parallella/tmp/deploy/sdk

-TODO writing to the SD card
+TODO instructions for writing to the SD card